xushimin19921123/TestRepo/lbaas-spec.rst

 ==========

 Currently, LBaaS (Load-Balancing-as-a-Service) is not supported in the Tricircle.
+Meanwhile, Multi-cell support of Nova cell v2 is under development.
-This spec is to describe how LBaaS will be implemented in the Tricircle.
+This spec is to describe how LBaaS with Nova cell v2 will be implemented in the Tricircle.

 LBaaS is an advanced service of Neutron, which allows for proprietary and open-source load balancing technologies to drive the actual load balancing of requests.
 Based on the networking guide of Ocata release, LBaaS can be configured with an agent or Octavia.
 Given that the OpenStack community try to take Octavia as the reference implementation of LBaaS, we only enable LBaaS based on Octavia in the Tricircle.

 Different from existing LBaaS implementation, Octavia accomplishes its delivery of load balancing services by managing a fleet of virtual machines,